 The Black Dog Outdoors team are not professional mental health workers; however we all firmly believe that a re-connection with nature and the outdoors has a positive effect on mental health.
 Getting out for a walk, a climb, or even a paddle with like minded people is a great way to relax and reduce stress.
 We hope that by visiting this site you find a new activity to challenge you and help improve your general wellbeing.

 We also appreciate that mental health issues can be complex, and that some days can be tougher to get through than others.
 The information below is specific to mental health awareness and support should you need it.
+You will also find a themed mental health blog at the bottom of the page, which you may find helpful.

 MENTAL HEALTH SUPPORT GROUPS